maciejdluzen/hotelreservation/README.md

 #### Testing

 Please feel free to access the webpage and register a new guest account (valid email address is required).
-If you wish to test either admin's or receptionist's functionalities, please contact me via github for credentials.
+If you wish to test either admin's or receptionist's functionalities, please contact me for credentials.